cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 4ba496f4eec6ca17253cf8b7129e43be
 ```

-Notice how the 2 hashes have nothing in common.
+Notice how the 2 hashes have nothing in common, other than the length, but the length is identical for all MD5 hashes so it reveals nothing about the input.

 `MD5` is no longer considered a hard-to-crack hash function.
 Bitcoin uses `SHA-256`.
 Ethereum uses `Keccak-256`and `Keccak-512`.